-The structure of the @odata.context is the url to a metadata document with a fragment describing the data (typically rooted at the top-level singleton or collection).
+The structure of the @odata.context is the url to a metadata document with a fragment describing the data.

 Technically the metadata document only has to define, or reference, any of the types it directly uses, and different payloads could reference different metadata documents.
 However, since the @odata.context provides a root URL for resolving relative references (such as @odata.id's) we have to return the "canonical" metadata document.
 Further, because our "@odata.type" annotations are written as fragments, rather than full URLs, those fragments must be defined in, or referenced by, that metadata document.
 Also, because we qualify actions with the versionless namespace aliases, those aliases must also be defined through references in the referenced metadata document.